-A high resolution digital SLR camera and a NDVI camera as well as a FLIR camera are available to the campaign (Figure 2-5).
+A high resolution digital SLR camera and a NDVI camera as well as a FLIR camera are available to the campaign (Figure 2-6).

-The digital camera is a Canon EOS-1Ds Mark III that provides 21MegaPixel full frame images.
+The digital camera is a Canon EOS-1Ds Mark III that provides 21 MegaPixel full frame images.
 It has a 24 mm (23°) to 105 mm (84°) variable zoom lens.
-The digital video camera is a JVC GZ-HD5 with 1920 \times 1080 (2.1 MegaPixel) resolution and 10× optical zoom.
-The optical photos will be collected over the entire sampling area once.
+The NDVI camera is a Canon EOS 90D DSLR with 32.5 MegaPixel resolution and has 18-55mm lens.
+The optical photos will be collected over the entire sampling area at least once.